Our valuation tech uses live market data to estimate your car’s value accurately.

 Motorway have made it easier than ever to share the details of your vehicle with dealers, and it doesn’t involve any long essays about your vehicle’s history.
 Nope, all you need to do is answer a few easy questions with a tap of your phone and we’ll do the rest, compiling all your answers into a complete profile that tells dealers everything they need to know.
 We’ll guide you through every photo as well, and you can snap those right from your phone camera.

 And that’s all we need from you (told you it was easy!).
-We’ll add your van profile to our daily sale and alert our dealers.
+We’ll add your van profile to our online sale and alert our dealers.
 If any of them are interested in your van, they won’t start haggling with you, they have to let their offers do the talking, and make one that they don’t think fellow dealers will be able to beat.
 That’s how you get the best deal for your vehicle.
 When the sale ends, we’ll be in touch to let you know the highest offer that was made on your van.
 If you accept, we’ll arrange collection at a time that suits you.

 Yes, your winning dealer will come right to you to pick up your van.
 They’ll check it over to make sure it matches your profile and then you’ll be paid by secure bank transfer, with funds usually landing in your account within one business day.